8 mindful eating tips for Easter

 5. Lose the guilt

 “Mindful eating is being in tune with your body’s hunger and desire for food, and feeling guilty about food interrupts that connection,” says psychologist Louise Adams.
-“People who learn mindful eating start to lose the guilt and to trust that their body again.
+“People who learn mindful eating start to lose the guilt and to trust their body again.
 They learn to trust they’re not going to eat chocolate all day every day, but only when they feel like it,” says Adams.

 6. Take note of what you eat